OllyFom/myfoodgram/README.md

 ```

 To set up your environment:
-1. Copy the sample file:
+1. In thr project directory, copy the sample file:
 ```bash
 cp infra/.env.sample infra/.env
 ```